-From here, AEC companies typically realize that there is a value to having their own plotter/scanner and begin their search for a new wide-format system.
+From this point, AEC companies typically realize that there is a value to having their own plotter/scanner and begin their search for a new wide-format system.
 But, this can be a daunting task.
 After all, which technology makes the most sense, ink jet or toner?

 Invest in the Right Technology for the Job

-Before you can effectively determine what type of plotter would suit you best, you need to analyze your requirements.
+Before you can effectively determine what type of plotter would suit you best, you need to fully analyze your needs.
 Too often, buyers only have one criterion—to buy the least expensive plotter available.
-While this position is certainly understandable, especially in a stressed economy, it doesn’t mean that it is the best business decision.
+While this position is certainly understandable, it doesn’t mean that it is the best business decision.
 Not to be cliché, but the old adage is certainly true, "you get what you pay for."

-The truth is, sometimes when you purchase a plotter based on the lowest price, it can end up costing you more overall.
+The ugly truth is, sometimes when you purchase a plotter based on the lowest price, it can end up costing you more overall.
 Printers, small format and large format alike, are designed to function within a certain volume parameter.
 Once you exceed the limits of that parameter, the maintenance and usage costs will exceed the expense of a bigger system.
 So, it is imperative that you estimate your monthly volume as accurately as possible beforehand.

-Ink Jet Plotters: On the hardware side, these are the least expensive, but they cost considerably much more to operate, especially at higher print volumes.
+Ink Jet Plotters: On the hardware side, these are the least expensive, but they cost considerably more to operate, especially at higher print volumes.
 Keep in mind the “razor and blades” mentality of the ink jet manufactures—their business model is built solely on the sale of consumables.
 It has even been rumored that HP sells their printers at a loss because they will more than make it up in consumable revenue.

 Photo credit: Muffet